 The orientation has institutional implications.
 Hermeneutic priority is difficult to sustain as a private practice against productivity pressures.
 Organizations, workflows, and tools that build hermeneutic interruption into their structure — forced verification points, required manual review, mandatory non-AI production windows — support the priority in ways individual willpower cannot.

 The concept is articulated in the Ihde volume's final chapter as the first of four normative orientations derived from the descriptive analysis.
-It synthesizes Ihde's framework with the practical discipline Segal documents throughout The Orange Pill.
+It synthesizes Ihde's framework with the practical discipline Segal documents throughout You On AI.

 Structural, not constant.
 Hermeneutic mode must be built into workflows, not sustained every moment.